mosip/documentation/docs/resident-services.md

 Every resident services API call authenticates via an OTP except for the Registration ID(RID) status
 {% endhint %}

-## Resident services entity diagram

 The relationship of Resident services with other services is listed below.

-*Note*- The numbers do not signify sequence of operations or the control flow.
+_Note: The numbers do not signify sequence of operations or the control flow._

 ![](_images/resident-services1.png)